Our Top Ten Photography Tips For Solo Travellers

 3. Look for colour

 Keep an eye out for bold vivid colours.
 Pictures with strong colours are often more powerful and bring the place back to life in your photos.
-It can be anything from buildings, to cars, buses, bikes, markets or clothing.
+You'll be sure to find yourself in vibrant, busy places whilst on a solo holiday with us.
+You might find yourself taking a photograph of anything from beautiful buildings, to vintage cars, buses, bikes, wonderful markets or sensational clothing.

 4. Lighting